20akshay00/20akshay00.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fifth year student pursuing a BS-MS degree in Physics, at the [Indian Institute of Science Education and Research, Mohali](https://www.iisermohali.ac.in/) (IISER-M).
+I am a first year PhD student at [QuantumGroup@UGent](https://quantumghent.github.io/).
 I like to implement computational models of physical phenomena and create interactive simulations, heavily inspired by the lack of visual demonstrations in higher level concepts of physics.

-I am currently working on my MS thesis with [Dr. Sanjeev Kumar](https://www.iisermohali.ac.in/awards-recognitions/dps/dr-sanjeev-kumar) and [Prof. Tilman Pfau's group](https://www.pi5.uni-stuttgart.de/institute/team/) broadly involving quantum simulations using ultracold atoms trapped in optical lattices.
-You can find more details [here](https://20akshay00.github.io/web-presentations/).

 The never-ending quest
 ---

-Having spent time with a friend of mine, [Dhruva](https://dhruvasambrani.github.io), I have developed the habit of learning a new skill every now and then, in the context of programming languages and niche open source tools.
+Over time, I have developed the habit of learning a new skill every now and then, in the context of programming languages and niche open source tools.
 With the plethora of things to learn and the unbridled access to them, it serves as a fun activity and slowly builds up my skillset over time.

 A lot of my motivation comes from engaging in group activites, so I also enjoy working on collaborative projects to learn something new and exciting.
 Feel free to contact me if you have something interesting to explore!